 Christy Lopez, Deputy Chief of the Special Litigation Section of the Civil Rights Division of the Department of Justice, is a national expert on policing and led the DOJ’s investigation of the Ferguson, Missouri, police department.
-She will speak on “Policing the Police: the Federal Government’s Role in Reforming Police Practices.”
-Her talk will be on February 9, 12:00-1:30, in the Francis Auditorium (with lunch provided).
+She discussed “Policing the Police: the Federal Government’s Role in Reforming Police Practices.”
+Her talk was held on February 9, 12:00-1:30, in the Francis Auditorium (with lunch provided).

 - Center for Women in Law

 - Opportunity Forum

 - Rapoport Center for Human Rights and Justice